phalpern/WG21-halpern/simd-execution-model.md

 concepts that can be rendered using many different possible language constructs.

-Vector execution
+Simd execution
 ================

-Vector Lanes and Chunks
+Simd Lanes and Chunks
 -----------------------

 A loop executes in chunks of VL contiguous iterations at a time.
 Each